Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Tennessee's games this season have gone over 62.5 points six of 11 times.
+- Tennessee and its opponents have gone over the current 62.5-point total in six of 11 games this season.

-- Vanderbilt has combined with its opponents to score more than 62.5 points in two games this season.
+- Vanderbilt's games have gone over 62.5 points in two opportunities this season.

-- Saturday's over/under is 8.9 points higher than the combined 53.6 PPG average of the two teams.

-- These two squads surrender a combined 63.1 points per game, 0.6 more than this contest's over/under.
+- The combined points per game average of the two teams, 53.6, is 8.9 points fewer than Saturday's over/under.

+- This contest's total is 0.6 points lower than the 63.1 these two squads combine to give up per game in 2021.

-- Volunteers games have an average total of 61.8 points this season, 0.7 fewer than Saturday's over/under.
+- The Volunteers and their opponents score an average of 61.8 points per game, 0.7 fewer than Saturday's total.

-- The 55 PPG average total in Commodores games this season is 7.5 points fewer than this game's over/under.

 Tennessee Stats and Trends

-- The Volunteers have covered the spread once this season when favored by 31 points or more (in two chances).
+- This season, the Volunteers have one ATS win in two games as a favorite of 31.5 points or more.

-- Tennessee's games this year have hit the over eight times in 11 opportunities (72.7%).
+- Tennessee's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- When Tennessee records more than 35 points, it is 5-1 against the spread and 6-0 overall.
+- When Tennessee puts up more than 35 points, it is 5-1 against the spread and 6-0 overall.

-- When Tennessee totals more than 459.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Tennessee amasses over 459.6 yards, the team is 4-2 against the spread and 5-1 overall.

 - This year, the Volunteers have 11 turnovers, four fewer than the Commodores have takeaways (15).